101arrowz/gd.js/README.md

 `dbURL`, which should point to the base database URL.
 Defaults to the official Geometry Dash servers at `https://boomlings.com/database` and should only be changed if you are using a private server.
 Should NOT end with a slash.

 `corsURL`, which should point to the base URL for CORS requests (if you don't know what this is, don't worry about it).
 Only has an impact if you're using `gd.js` from a browser, defaults to `https://cors-anywhere.herokuapp.com/`.
 Note that this will be directly prepended to the full request URL, so it will usually end with a trailing slash.

+`fetch` is the fetch polyfill to use.
+You can typically just set fetch in the global environment, but if you don't want to do that, you can also pass a polyfill here.

 For example:
 ```js